-To answer this question, we need to understand more about these HMG-CoA reductase inhibitors.
-Statins are medicines used to lower blood cholesterol levels.
+To answer this question, we need to understand a little bit more about these HMG-CoA reductase inhibitors.
+At the most fundamental level, statins are medicines used to lower blood cholesterol levels.

 More specifically, statins inhibit this enzyme – the rate-limiting enzyme in the mevalonate pathway of cholesterol production.
-Statins are used to reduce the levels of harmful LDL (low-density lipoprotein) cholesterol, whilst also increasing the numbers of HDL (high-density lipoprotein) cholesterol – so-called “good cholesterol”.
+Statins are used to reduce levels of harmful LDL (low-density lipoprotein) cholesterol, whilst increasing the numbers of HDL (high-density lipoprotein) cholesterol – so-called “good cholesterol”.

-Taken together, statins are a highly effective means to reduce cholesterol levels and prevent risk of serious cardiovascular events, such as myocardial infarction and stroke.
+Taken together, statins are a highly effective means to reduce cholesterol levels and prevent the risk of serious cardiovascular events, such as myocardial infarction and stroke.

 Broadly speaking, yes, statins are reliably safe medicines.

-Side effects associated with statins include:
+Side effects with statins include: